FullStaQD/architecture/docs/06_runtime_view.md

   ![](./images/RuntimeView-scenario2.png)

-It has the following specifications:
+It has the following specification:

 - Input: Max-Cut instance
 - Output: A cut consisting of a set of edges